-As you can see, there’s a number of ways in which child neglect can manifest and when you enrol on our 10 study hour Support Children At Risk Of Harm Certificate, you get to learn about how to implement practices that are specifically designed to protect young people and children.
+As you can see, there are a number of ways in which child neglect can manifest and when you enrol on our 10 study hour Support Children At Risk Of Harm Certificate, you get to learn about how to implement practices that are specifically designed to protect young people and children.
 You’ll also gain an understanding of the concept of duty of care and how you go about reporting any child harm that you suspect might be occurring.
-All of this learning can be carried out at your own pace, with all course topics and tutor support being delivered online.
+All of this learning can be carried out at your own pace, with all course topics and tutor support delivered online.

 Online Professional Training to Boost Your Career

-This is just one of many online parenting courses that we offer at Online Courses Australia and you can find out more about them and how all of our online training counts towards your Continuing Professional Development (CPD) points - that illustrate the dedication you have to your job - by visiting us online at www.onlinecoursesaustralia.edu.au.
+This is just one of many online parenting courses that we offer at Online Courses Australia, and you can find out more about them and how all of our online training counts towards your Continuing Professional Development (CPD) points - that illustrate the dedication you have to your job - by visiting us online at www.onlinecoursesaustralia.edu.au.

 Alternatively, if you would like to know more about the full range of online courses we offer, covering a range of industries and sectors, simply call us on 1300 611 404, and we’ll gladly direct you to your ideal training.